 LOOKING FOR MORE INFORMATION AND RESOURCES?

-Connect with national and state partners on the Florida After School website.
+Connect with national and state partners on the Florida Afterschool Network's website.

 For more information on how to apply the Florida Standards for Quality Afterschool Programs or to access the Self-Assessment, visit www.FLafterschool.com.